who we are

 Kelly fields

 Kelly was practically born trad climbing.
 From the tender age of two, Kelly was out exploring and scaling mountains with her family all over the country.
-Kelly’s real passion has always been for traditional adventure climbing and she has an impressive list of accomplishments and first ascents to her name.
+Kelly’s passion has always been for traditional adventure climbing, big wall climbing, and establishing new routes.
+She has an impressive list of accomplishments and first ascents to her name.

 -